Joymichael-da/Lita-Capstone-Project/README.md

   From the data above we can deduce that the best month of sales is February and the least month of sales is September.

+  In summary;
-  In summary,Shoes was the top selling product in the South region in February.
+  Top selling product in Descending Order:
+  Shoes
+  Shirt
+  Hat
+  Gloves
+  Jacket
+  Socks
+  Regional Performance in Descending Order:
+  South
+  East
+  North
+  West
+  Monthly Sales Trend in Descending Order:
+  February
+  .